 Make it go faster

-As we generally see with any networking technology full standard update, the new version of Bluetooth makes data transfer considerably faster than its predecessor, Bluetooth 4.
+As we generally see with any networking technology full standard update, the new version of Bluetooth makes data transfer considerably faster than its predecessor.
 Devices built to Bluetooth 5 standards allow a transfer speed of twice as fast as those that are classified Bluetooth 4.

-This is particularly of note if you are transferring a lot of data from devices to your central systems via Bluetooth.
+This is particularly of note if you are transferring a lot of data from devices to your central systems.
 If you plan on building a smart office with a large variety of IoT devices connected via Bluetooth, with close to real-time feedback necessary, then this is a pretty nifty feature.

 Make it go further

 One of the key frustrations that we hear people talk about when it comes to Bluetooth for use as a networking technology are the limitations in range.
-However, this is really restricted to older versions of Bluetooth.
+However, this is really restricted to older versions.

 If we’re talking Bluetooth 4 Low Energy (LE), the range (in optimal conditions) could stretch as far as 350 metres.